 Residents train at one site with rotations throughout the year.
 The one-year training program begins on July 1 and concludes on June 30 of the following year and comprises 52 credits.

-The goal of the program is to provide recent dental graduates with a broad multidisciplinary approach to the clinical practice of Dentistry.
+The goal of the program is to provide recent dental graduates with a broad multidisciplinary approach to the clinical practice of dental medicine.
 With this in mind, the residents are under the constant supervision and guidance of members of the attending staff.

 - Provide residents with a full exposure to all aspects of clinical dentistry and to all types of patients, from the medically-compromised to those seeking implant-supported prostheses and cosmetic dentistry